Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

  As You can see Below, there are only errors directly related to Bootstrap itself and no errors were present linking directly to my own code.

   ![W3C Jigsaw Report](assets/img/w3-jigsaw.PNG)

+ ### Media

+ All pictures are my own and were supplied to my from my real portfolio folders, including my real CV.pdf file.